Former enemies become today’s artist and carpenters reviving forgotten furniture.

 Kanyamakan designs : Untold stories of love and war

-Kanyamakan designs’ first collection was created in partnership with Nataly Salemeh: After collecting abandoned furniture from Tripoli, the youth were taught to upcycle and refurbish each item.
-In the designs executed the youth, former enemies and fighters, are crafting their stories of love and war.
-They are working together to build a better future for themselves with the opportunities offered by this initiative.
-They are conceiving these items as a symbol of their new found unity and strength after meeting on the previous demarcation line and breaking down the fictional walls of divides.
+Kanyamakan designs’ first collection was created in partnership with Nataly Salemeh: After collecting abandoned furniture from Tripoli, the youth were taught to upcycle and refurbish each item under her supervision.
+5 different collections were created since then: the wisdom in wilderness collection, the love and war collection, the Beirut collection, Tripoli’s chronicles collection and the animistic virtues collection.
+In the designs executed the youth, former enemies and fighters, are crafting their stories of love and war, working together to build a better future for themselves with the opportunities offered by this initiative.

 Nataly Salameh